nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/nuxeo-server-release-notes.md

 #### Allow to Disable Stream Processing

-An option is available to disable Stream Processing on a given node.
+An option is now available to disable Stream Processing on a given node.

 All Stream Processors can be disabled on a Nuxeo node using:
 ```